ProdByBuddha/flowrunner/PARALLEL_LLM_REGRESSION_TEST_RESULTS.md

 4. **Robust Error Handling**: Comprehensive error detection and recovery
 5. **Universal Node Support**: All node types support the new input format

-The regression tests demonstrate that the system is ready for production use with enhanced capabilities while maintaining stability and compatibility.
+The regression tests demonstrate that the system is ready for production use with updated capabilities while maintaining stability and compatibility.